 The post-installation and comprehensive inspections shall be performed by a person who has training and experience that enables them to perform a full conformity check to AS 4685 (series).
 Impact testing in accordance with AS 4422 requires the capability to operate specialised equipment and interpret the results.
-These inspections do not need to be carried out by the same person or organisation” (cl.
-8.5.7, AS 4685.0:2017 pg.15).
+These inspections do not need to be carried out by the same person or organisation” (clause 8.5.7, Australian Standard 4685 part 0, 2017 page 15).

 Professional certification is not a replacement for accredited degrees but complements an individual’s education or professional experience in their chosen field of work.
 It displays their dedication to their profession and provides verification that they are competent and well trained to effectively use the tools and skills in their industry.